Suggested Packing List

 - Wireless hubs

 - Refrigerators—VI Formers (seniors) may have refrigerators.
-If for medical reasons a student who is not a senior needs a refrigerator in a room, he/she must obtain permission from his/her Co-Dean of Residential Life—Will Rehrig (email@example.com) or Stacey Duprey (firstname.lastname@example.org).
-All dorms will also have a shared refrigerator for student use.
+If for medical reasons a student who is not a senior needs a refrigerator in a room, they must obtain permission from the co-dean of residential life.
+All dorms also have a shared refrigerator for student use.